allegro/allegro.tech/_posts/2015-11-25-let-your-tests-tell-a-story.md

 layout: post
 title: Let your tests tell a story
 author: mateusz.sulima
-tags: [tech, java, scala, testing, bdd, jbehave]
+tags: [java, scala, testing, bdd, jbehave]
 ---

 In the team that develops Allegro Recommendation Platform we weren’t happy with our integration tests.
 Long setup and